joejoyjoy/node-github-repositories-with-search-graphql/README.md

 ## About the project

-The application utilizes the official GitHub GraphQL API to fetch repositories for a given user.
-It provides a simple and responsive interface, inspired by popular apps or the GitHub interface itself.
-The goal is to deliver a seamless user experience that adheres to good UX principles.
+The program employs the authorized GitHub GraphQL API to retrieve repositories associated with a specified user.
+It offers a user-friendly and adaptable interface, drawing inspiration from an impressive Dribbble demonstration.
+The objective is to provide an effortless user journey that upholds excellent user experience.

 ### Future Improvements 📕
 Here are some potential areas for improvement in the application: